Results

 The club was founded on November 16, 1944, ten years after two local clubs, named Esporte Clube Corinthians and Penápolis Futebol Clube, folded.
 The club was founded after a Penápolis combined team played a friendly game in Fernandópolis against a local combined team.
 Penapolense won the Campeonato Paulista Série A3 in 2011.

-Penapolense is a Brazilian soccer team based in Penápolis, São Paulo.
-The team was founded in 1944 and has a rich history in Brazilian soccer.
-The team's colors are blue and white, and they play their home matches at the Tenente Carriço Stadium, which has a capacity of 10,000 spectators.
+Penapolense is a professional soccer team based in Penápolis, São Paulo, Brazil.
+The team was founded in 1944 and has a rich history of success in Brazilian football.
+The team's colors are red and white, and they are known for their passionate fan base and competitive spirit on the field.